borg286/sevtech2/README.md

 * If breeding a bunch of animals for pelts isn't your thing you can AFK and Farm for quite a bit of zombie flesh, melt it down to blood (16 flesh per block) and get some slime boots.

-### Prospecting
+## Prospecting

 * Having trouble finding ore?
 If you have a desert nearby, every stone you find on surface is a ore cluster.
 Mine it with a pickaxe to get the underlying cluster.
 Find the center of the chunk and dig down.

 * Every ground stone in a desert is an ore sample.
-Remember that deserts are south.
+Remember that deserts are north/south.

 * The Ore is setup in large veins, think 16x16ish.
 Locate the chunk a vein is in by finding a Sample on the surface.
 F9 to see the chunk borders.
 Use the prospectors ore and right click on a block.
 If an interesting ore is within 32 blocks straight down, then the prospector's tool tells you how many it encountered along that path.
 Mine in that direction and prospect around to hone in on where the ore is.
+As of 3.0.4 ores are positioned in any of the four corners of the chunk.
+To find the ore more easily, look up the max Y position it can spawn at, and mine out the chunk at that level.
+(Use the depth meter.)
+Then point the dowsing rod straight down in the four corners until you get  hit on the ore.

 * Make a 6 high **buffalo totem** when you find the vein to get **haste 3.**